VeritasAuthorship/veritas/README.md

 # veritas
 Authorship Recognition using Attention-based Recurrent Neural Nets.
 The paper which details results as well as techniques can be found here: https://apps.cs.utexas.edu/apps/tech-reports/171205

+Our Encoder-Decoder model with Attention is able to get **96%** accuracy
 Requirements:
 ```
 Python3